 These efforts to bring chatbot into the mainstream technological space of the UAE depict how invested it is in furthering its vision for AI for development.
 What is commendable is that both the government and the people of the UAE know that they need to adopt disruptive technologies, like chatbots, to keep pace with the changing times.

 We are Affle Enterprise grasp your business idea & ideate a personalized user experience to solve complex business problems.
-Connect with our team at email@example.com for a quick chatbot & mobile app development consultation.
+Connect with our team at firstname.lastname@example.org for a chatbot solution & mobile app development services.